You are here

 Rationale for Price Adjustment

-Most notably there are five corporate actions that leads to stock price adjustment.
-They are cash dividend, stock dividend, right offering, stock split and buybacks.
+Most notably five corporate actions lead to stock price adjustment.
+They are cash dividends, stock dividends, right offering, stock split, and buybacks.

-Cash dividend, stock dividend and buybacks deplete corporate reserves, while right offering increases corporate reserves.
-Likewise, stock dividend, right offering, and stock split increase the number of outstanding shares; while the buybacks decrease the number of outstanding shares.
+Cash dividends, stock dividends, and buybacks deplete corporate reserves, while the right offering increases corporate reserves.
+Likewise, stock dividends, right offering, and stock splits increase the number of outstanding shares; while the buybacks decrease the number of outstanding shares.

-In addition, stock price adjustment happens to keep the value of investment in stock unchanged after any corporate action that results from the alteration of balance sheet of the company.
+In addition, stock price adjustment happens to keep the value of stock investment unchanged after any corporate action that results from the alteration of the balance sheet of the company.

-Moreover, price adjustment justifies for providing actual and accurate stock price to the new investors deprived of dividend and right offerings.
+Moreover, price adjustment justifies providing actual and accurate stock prices to the new investors deprived of dividends and the right offerings.

 Price Adjustment in Case of Stock Dividend

-When company offers stock dividend, usually a certain percentage of its outstanding shares, the value of company’s share price is adjusted based on the previous day’s closing price.
-Principally, the adjustment method off share price primarily rest on the fact that value of investment no longer be changed after the stock dividend (also bonus shares) offerings.
+When a company offers a stock dividend, usually a certain percentage of its outstanding shares, the value of the company’s share price is adjusted based on the previous day’s closing price.
+Principally, the adjustment method of share price primarily rests on the fact that the value of investment no longer is changed after the stock dividend (also bonus shares) offerings.

 Value of Investments Before stock dividend (VIB) and Value of Investment After stock dividend (VIA) can be defined as: